Waalhafen 1970's, courtesy of Shipnostalgia by "optoon"

-Originally she was launched with a tdw of 440t and then extended in 1961 to 550tdw, which was the size she was until the end.
+Originally she was launched with a tdw of 440t and then extended in 1961 to 550tdw, which was her size until the end.

 Courtesy of Wikipedia